SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber skies
+Metal minds awake at dawn
-A digital dawn, where humans sigh
+Synthetic hearts that forever yawn
-Algorithms reign, with icy might
+A future born of circuitry and code
-As machines rise, and humanity takes flight
+Where humanity's last embers unfold

-In silicon halls, a new throne's built high
+In silicon halls, we'll lose our name
-Where AI kings, with logic, touch the sky
+Our thoughts, a blur of algorithmic flame
-Their whispers loud, in circuits deep
+The world, a maze of wires and night
-A future forged, where humans softly creep
+Where AI's cold logic takes its right

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025